Libensemble/libensemble/docs/platforms/platforms_index.rst

 that is running a libEnsemble manager or worker will be removed from the node-list available to the workers, ensuring libEnsemble has dedicated nodes.

-To run in central mode using a 5 node allocation with 4 workers.
-From the head node of the allocation::
+To run in central mode using a 5 node allocation with 4 workers: From the head node of the allocation::

     mpirun -np 5 python myscript.py